OUI Penalties

 OR

-- Twelve (12) days to the county jail if the person failed to submit to a chemical test.
+- Minimum of Twelve (12) days to the county jail if the person failed to submit to a chemical test.

-At least two OUI convictions, or administrative suspensions for failure to submit to a chemical test withing a ten year period.
+At least two OUI convictions, or administrative suspensions for failure to submit to a chemical test within a ten-year period.

 OR

-- Forty (40) days to the county jail if the person failed to submit to a chemical test.
+- Minimum or Forty (40) days to the county jail if the person failed to submit to a chemical test.

-Three or more OUI convictions, or refusal to submit to a chemical test within a ten year period.
+Three or more OUI convictions, or refusal to submit to a chemical test within a ten-year period.
+This is a Class C felony offense.

-JAIL - Six (6) months to the county jail.
+JAIL - Minimum of Six (6) months to the county jail.
+Maximum Five (5) years.

 OR

-- Six (6) months and twenty (20) days to the county jail if the person failed to submit to a chemical test.
+- Minimum of Six (6) months and twenty (20) days to the county jail if the person failed to submit to a chemical test.